 From training rewards to merely keeping them busy, your dogs are bound to be happy when given something tasty to munch.
-And as much as giving them treats can be fun; you need to know the number of calories in all the treats that you are feeding your pets.
-Some of these treats with high-calorie content are the main reason why your pooch is overweight.
-So, instead of giving them high calories treats this Halloween, why don’t you help him lose weight by giving him these special dog treats?
+And as much as giving them treats can be fun.
+You need to know the number of calories in all the goodies you are feeding your pets.
+Some of these treats with high-calorie content are the main reason why your pup is overweight.
+So, instead of giving them high-calorie treats this Halloween, why don’t you help him lose weight by giving him these special dog treats?

 The Best Halloween Treat for Your Overweight Dog

 One of the main benefits of giving your pooch vegetables and fruits is that they have fewer calories.
 Several commercially manufactured treats are high in calories, and some treats can halt weight loss.
 So why don’t you substitute them with some safe fruits like apples?
 Other than being naturally sweet, apples are high in calcium, fiber, and vitamin Cake.
 Just make sure you remove the core and seeds before feeding your dog.
 The fiber present in this fruit will help your pet feel full all day long.
 Fresh fruits can be a better option this Halloween as the cookie-type treats are high in calories.
 For more information on affordable low calories dog food, you can read more here.